Hypothyroidism has been reported in 30% of 200 SWDs tested worldwide.

 There is also evidence that environmental factors, such as diet, nutrition and chemical toxin exposure may also play a role in the disorder.

-An annual Michigan Panel provides the most complete analysis of endocrine health.
+An annual panel from an OFA-approved laboratory provides the most complete analysis of endocrine health.
 Testing for T4 levels alone (common thyroid test) is often inaccurate except in the most advanced cases.

 When properly diagnosed, hypothyroidism can be controlled with use of a synthetic hormone supplement, generally in pill form, administered twice daily.